CRMPickers logoCRMPickers

 Pricing should be judged against the job each platform performs.
 Zoho CRM prices like a CRM seat system; ActiveCampaign prices like an automation platform where the value comes from campaigns, contacts, and journey logic.

 Zoho CRM is easier to model for a sales team because the dataset shows a free tier followed by annual per-user tiers at $14, $23, $40, and $52.
-That makes it a cleaner fit when each rep or manager needs a CRM seat and leadership wants predictable sales-ops spend.
+That works best when each rep or manager needs a CRM seat and leadership wants predictable sales-ops spend.

-For a small sales team that mainly needs pipeline and reporting, Zoho CRM usually gives more CRM depth per dollar.
-For a small business where lifecycle email directly drives conversion or retention, ActiveCampaign can be the better spend even if it is not the stronger CRM.
+For a small sales team that mainly needs pipeline, ownership, and reporting, Zoho CRM usually gives more CRM depth per dollar.
+For a business where lifecycle email directly drives acquisition, conversion, or retention, ActiveCampaign can be the better spend even though it is not the stronger CRM.

 Zoho CRM - Zoho CRM annual tiers